Susukkekki/DeepUnderstandingOfDeepLearning/doc/README3.md

 And one twin is in the training set and the other twin is in the devset.

-So to the extent that the model was simply memorizing individual data samples, the model could also leverage that in the deficit.
+So to the extent that the model was simply memorizing individual data samples, the model could also leverage that in the devset.

 So this is actually not a really great test set not that I'm being too nice there.